 Critical considerations that technology and business leaders should make when reframing networking decisions for Hybrid Cloud are:

-- Combine SD-WAN with other networking technologies to optimise bandwidths.
+Combine SD-WAN with other networking technologies to optimise bandwidths and route traffic.

 IT infrastructures are complex and there’s no one-size-fits-all solution.
 This means that each business requires a unique set of systems and applications across the entire stack.

 This is where Hybrid Networking comes in to play.
 SD-WAN directly links to Hybrid Cloud, allowing for full integration at every edge of the enterprise.
 By combining SD-WAN over internet and tried and tested networking solutions, such as MPLS, organisations can optimise their bandwidths to meet the specific needs of their network applications, by banding multiple links together and creating an aggregate bandwidth.
 They can also reduce their attack surfaces and put in place safeguards that will prevent hackers gaining access more effectively.

 Hybrid Networking enables enterprises to control the traffic of any application, allowing them to direct it to the appropriate Hybrid Cloud location.
 For example, if businesses are using Software-as-a-Service (SaaS) apps in the cloud or if running an old legacy app on-premises, the traffic can be distributed appropriately and directly as needed.

 Place security and smart devices at the edge, with network visibility.